gear-tech/gear/README.md

  - Complex and inefficient native consensus protocols
  - Absence of intercommunication tools

-But still have room for improvements due to:
+But the room for improvements remains related to:
- - Fixated, rigid native consensus protocols
+ - Optimisation of the user experience when using Web3 applications
  - Lack of interoperability with other networks

-To resolve the interoperability issue, Parity technologies focused on creating a technology that connects every other blockchain:
-  - Polkadot - a blockchain of blockchains.
-Provides a “relay chain” (the primary blockchain) that enables “parachains” (functional blockchains) to be deployed on top of it.
-All parachains are interconnected, creating a massive network of multifunctional blockchain services.
-  - Substrate - a modular framework that allows to create custom-built blockchains with consensus mechanism, core functionality and security out of the box.

-Building a blockchain with Substrate allows it to be deployed on any compatible relay chain such as Polkadot and Kusama.
-Substrate serves as a layer of communication between the relay chain and the parachain.

 # How does it work?

-The internal flow of Gear:
+The internal flow of Gear Protocol:

   <img src="images/internal_flow.jpg" alt="Snow" style="width:100%;">

-Refer to the <a href="https://github.com/gear-tech/gear-technical/blob/master/TECHNICAL.pdf">technical paper</a> for some insights about how Gear works internally.
+Refer to the <a href="https://github.com/gear-tech/gear-technical/blob/master/TECHNICAL.pdf">technical paper</a> for some insights about how it works internally.

 # Performance